typelevel/cats-effect/README.md

 These laws are compatible with both Specs2 and ScalaTest.

+### Versioning and Compatibility

+Snapshots may be published to sonatype at any time.
+They will be denoted as versions of the form `major.minor-hash`, where the `hash` is the 7 character git hash prefix of the commit from which the snapshot was published.
+Thus, "snapshots" are in fact stable, and can be used as repeatable upstream dependencies if you're feeling courageous.
+A snapshot with a `major` version of *x* and a `minor` version of *y* is expected (and indeed, machine-checked in so far as possible) to be binary compatible with the full release with version *x*.*y* (and all its subsequent minor versions).
+Thus, eviction works basically the way you expect.
+The only exception to this is *unreleased* incompatible versions, since such versions are still in flux and early snapshots may be incompatible with this future release.

+Note that this implies that snapshots of a particular release line may be published *after* the main release.
+You can find more details [here](https://github.com/typelevel/cats-effect/blob/563d29ee01885b00613a3dd8eb6f12c56aa126b2/build.sbt#L80-L110).

+This project is intended to be an upstream dependency of a large swath of the ecosystem, similar in many respects to cats-core itself.
+For that reason, binary compatibility and stability is *incredibly* important.
+Breaking changes to major releases are going to be almost universally rejected, and will require extreme justification (and likely blood sacrifice) to obtain approval.

 ## API

 Most of the API documentation can be found in the scaladoc for the `IO` type.
 To summarize though, the typeclass hierarchy looks something like this: